Wage Subsidy Guide for Employers – All You Need to Know

 Wage subsidies are payments from the Australian Government designed to encourage companies to employ eligible candidates.
 They not only give employers greater flexibility in their hiring options, but businesses can also use these payments to offset the costs of on-the-job training and mentoring, or to make their workplace more accessible to employees with disabilities.
 As a result, it’s easier for companies to expand and grow their business, which ultimately helps boost the economy and creates more jobs.

-Through the Government-funded Workforce Australia program (formerly jobactive), wage subsidies are available to businesses that hire eligible candidates such as long-term unemployed, young entry-level, mature-age or Indigenous jobseekers.
+Through the Government-funded Workforce Australia and Disability Employment Services programs, wage subsidies are available to businesses that hire eligible candidates such as long-term unemployed, young entry-level, mature-age or Indigenous jobseekers.

 The maximum amount offered by the Australian Government for all wage subsidies paid through employment services providers is $10,000 (inclusive of GST).